There are many health requirements necessary for the human body to maintain a level of optimum performance.

-Nothing underscores the criticalness of adequate sleep than the nuclear meltdown at Chernobyl, the Exxon Valdez Oil Spill and the Challenger explosion- some of the many cataclysmic disasters in which human error due to sleep deprivation, played a key role.
+Nothing underscores the criticalness of adequate sleep than the nuclear meltdown at Chernobyl, the Exxon Valdez Oil Spill and the Challenger eplosion- some of the many cataclysmic disasters in which human error due to sleep deprivation, played a key role.

 Bad financial decisions

 A 2011 Duke University study tried to evaluate the impact of a lack of sleep on economic decisions.
 Researchers monitored the brain activities of the subjects while carrying out financial tasks and concluded that there were more activities in areas analyzing positive outcomes than negative outcomes.
 Meaning that sleep deprivation alters your neural processes to downplay the riskiness of a situation, making you more inclined to take riskier decisions.